pillarsacademy/pillarsacademy.github.io/students/after-school.md

 Pillars Academy offers full-time students a loving and creative After School Care for Toddlers-PreK, and a fun and academically enriched After School Program for all school age students, Kindergarten & up.

-IN ADDITION to this, Pillars Academy will now be offering it's services to the community via an After-School Program with not only Tutoring & Homework Help, but Arabic, Qur'an, and Islamic Studies classes!
-The Program is called PAASE (Pillars Academy After School Enrichment) and will be offered Monday-Friday 3:30pm-5:30pm, for all grades Elementary-High School:
+**IN ADDITION to this, Pillars Academy will now be offering it's services to the community via an After-School Program with not only Tutoring & Homework Help, but Arabic, Qur'an, and Islamic Studies classes!**

-K-2nd, 3rd-5th, 6th-8th, 9th-11th

-3:30-5:30pm
+The Program is called **PAASE** (Pillars Academy After School Enrichment) and will be offered **Monday-Friday 3:30pm-5:30pm** for all grades Elementary-High School: **K-2nd, 3rd-5th, 6th-8th, 9th-11th**

-Program Options include:
+**Program Options include:**
 M/W:  $90/mo
 T/TH: $90/mo
 M-TH: $150/mo